1 Thessalonians

 Purpose: To encourage and instruct Christians in the midst of persecution.

 Reflection: I Thessalonians 4:16-17 is a verse with varied interpretations.
-I personally interpret this passage to teach a "rapture," because Paul leads into the statement by talking about the resurrection of Christ.
+I personally interpret this passage to teach the "rapture," because Paul leads into the statement by talking about the resurrection of Christ.
 Jesus, who was resurrected, later ascended into heaven, as is clearly shown in Acts.
 Thus taking verse 17 literally is fitting to the context, rather than this being a metaphor for Christians meeting Jesus somewhere else.

-Second, the first stage of the Second coming will be a surprise to those who are not waiting for it.
-I Thessalonians 5:1 teaches that the return of Jesus will be a surprise, and obviously the surprise element is for the first stage.
-Anyone who turns to Christ during the tribulation, which I think is meant to be a part of the last call by our loving God, will recognize that the second stage of Christ's return is going to follow the tribulation, as Christ enters the world in His glory.
+I Thessalonians 5:1 teaches the return of Jesus will be a surprise, and obviously the surprise element is for the first stage.
+Following the "rapture," there will be an "end times" tribulation.
+Anyone who turns to Christ during that tribulation, which I think is meant to be a part of the last call by our loving God, will gain salvation.
+And she or he will be ushered into heaven if she or he dies, otherwise she or he will be there for the second stage of Christ's return after the "end times" tribulation, as Christ enters the world in His glory.
+And at that time He will rescue Israel!

 Hunter Irvine